 This is the stage in construction where the actual work will take place.
 A detailed program provided by the contractor is needed as it contains all time-frames for each process, as well as the approvals.

 Meetings, Monitoring, and Actual Work

-The works of fit-out contractors in this phase include electrical, mechanical, cabling, plumbing, drainage, as well as sanitary and fire safety services.
-While the construction is on progress, appointed staff will engage in frequent monitoring to ensure the project will reach completion on time.
+The works of fit-out contractors in this phase include electrical, mechanical, cabling, plumbing, and drainage, as well as sanitary and fire safety services.
+While the construction is in progress, appointed staff will engage in frequent monitoring to ensure the project will reach completion on time.

 Finally, the last step of fit-out construction is known as handover or practical completion.
 This only means that the space is available and ready to be used by the occupants.
 Aside from the finishing touches, there must be a final inspection to settle the overall look and condition of the constructed project.